FuyaKoshiro/content_creation/README.md

 <h2>Summary</h2>
 Select a YouTube channel and go.<br>
-This program return HTML files having lists of English phrases that might be difficult for non-native speakers to understand.<br>
+This program updates a database of lists of English phrases that might be difficult for non-native speakers to understand.<br>

 <h2>Background of the Project - Problem</h2>
 As a non-native English speaker, I have encoutered tons of unfamilier terminologies when I have watched videos.<br>